Deductibility of Taxes: State, Local, and Foreign Income Taxes, General Sales Taxes, and Real Estate Taxes

 - estimated tax payments for the next tax year, but only those paid during the tax year, which does not include the January payment paid in the following year

 - back taxes paid for previous tax years

 However, if the taxpayer receives any refund of taxes previously claimed as a deduction, then the income that created the tax benefit received by claiming the deduction must be added back to the taxpayer's income because, by claiming a larger deduction than what the taxpayer was entitled to, he paid less federal tax than what would otherwise be the case if the state tax was not deducted.
 However, only the amount subject to additional taxes needs to be included as income.
 This amount is found by calculating what the taxable income would have been without the tax deduction.

 Example: State Refunds are Includible in Income to the Extent of their Tax Benefit in the Previous Tax Year

 Suppose that, in the previous tax year, you had the choice of claiming either a deduction of $1200 of state income tax or $1000 for the state sales tax.
-Obviously, you would have chosen the larger of the deductions, which, in this case, would have been the $1200 of state income tax.
-Suppose, however, that there was a mistake in calculating your $1200 of state income tax and the actual tax owed turned out to be $900, so the state refunded $300 to you.
-Therefore, since you did have the choice of claiming $1000 for the state sales tax, the part of the refund that you would have to add in calculating your federal taxable income is $100 (= $1000 – $900).
+Obviously, you would choose the larger of the deductions, which, in this case, is the $1200 of state income tax.
+Suppose, however, there was a mistake in calculating your $1200 of state income tax and the actual tax owed turned out to be $900, so the state refunded $300 to you.
+Therefore, since you did have the choice of claiming $1000 for the state sales tax, the part of the refund that you must add to calculate your federal taxable income is $100 (= $1000 − $900).